 You can also not install a washing machine where an integrated dishwasher was installed.
 You might need to remove the working space to fit the washing machine.

-Detergents used in the washing machine might contain strong chemicals that can be toxic if consumed by humans.
+Detergents used in the washing machine might contain strong chemicals that might be toxic if consumed by humans.
 The detergents might come in contact with food by accident.

 Conclusion